 3000AD is a MechWarrior-inspired action game.
 It features tanks, giant walking robots, and lots of explosions.
 This was before I started working with a designer so I had to produce the artwork myself.
 The game was well received in the Flash game community despite the generic artwork.
 The game was sponsored by MoFunZone.com.

-This is a real-time strategy game I wrote in high school.
-The A* path-finding was my first introduction to search algorithms.
-In a sense, it was my first "big" game.
+This is a real-time strategy game I wrote in highschool.
+The A* path-finding was my introduction to search algorithms.
+In a sense, it was my first "real" game.
 I even wrote a level editor to go with it.
-People seemed to enjoy the game despite it's dated graphics.
+People seemed to enjoy the game despite the dated graphics.